t-cann/RINGMIND/physics_sims/RingTableProcessing/README.md

 Ring Particles are affected by the Moons positions.
 Moons are affected by the positions of other Moons.

+Additionally a grid which collect information such as local particle density, average velocity - using this an estimation of collision and local gravity could be calculated.

 ### Classes of RingSystem implementation